luizbgomide/sovereign/index.md

 - Standardize text around actions.
 - Somehow the metric system slipped it.
 It has been removed.
 - Use HD for npcs
-- Use HP Progression for Delvers
+- Use HP Progression for characters.
 - hyperlink all of the skills.
 - Get an actual table of contents going.
 Thanks Lina!